Your wellbeing is our number one priority and we're committed to ensuring you can enjoy a safe night out in our venues.

 While we believe that our venues are very safe, it’s key that we work together to tackle this absolutely malicious and dangerous crime.
 Even one incident like this is too many so please remember to never let your drink out of your sight, don’t accept drinks from strangers and look out for your friends.
 It's also vitally important that you report any incident so we can build up a picture of the scale of the issue.

-If you suspect you have been spiked in one of our venues please contact email@example.com with the details of the incident so that we can investigate what has happened and a member of our team will get in touch.
+If you suspect you have been spiked in one of our venues please contact firstname.lastname@example.org with the details of the incident so that we can investigate what has happened and a member of our team will get in touch.
+We are on your side, so if you come to us with a complaint or allegation we will always operate on a basis of trust.
+We cannot guarantee any specific outcomes of an investigation, but we promise that we will treat you with respect and empathy throughout.

 Registered charity no: 1141998